DrCpp/DrMock/docs/tutorial.md

 ```cpp
 DRTEST_COMPARE(order.filled(), true);
 ```

+**Note.** When verifying the mock object, the `Behaviors` are expected to occur in the order in which they were pushed.
+See also: [Ignore order of behavior](#ignore-order-of-behavior).

 The second test runs along the same lines.
 Once again, the customer places an order for two units of foo, but this time the call will fail: